ExpediaGroup/graphql-kotlin/docs/server/data-loaders.md

-> NOTE: Because the execution of data loaders is handled by `graphql-java`, which runs using `CompletionStage`, currently we do not support `suspend` functions when envoking data loaders.
+> NOTE: Because the execution of data loaders is handled by `graphql-java`, which runs using `CompletionStage`, currently we can not support `suspend` functions when envoking data loaders.
 > Instead, return the `CompletableFuture` directly from the `DataLoader` response in your schema functions.
 > See issue [#986](https://github.com/ExpediaGroup/graphql-kotlin/issues/986).